top1944/duckuments/docs/atoms_20_setup_and_demo/18_setup_duckietown/06_appearance.md

 * Execute an open-loop motion.

-* Relocalize in a StraightTileHere are a couple of examples:
+* Relocalize in a StraightTile.
+Here are a couple of examples:

-**Fig 4: A straight road tile adjacent to a curved road tile requires a red tape.
-Note the red strip is on the tile from which the car comes. (can we remove these red strips?)**
+TODO: Fig 4: A straight road tile adjacent to a curved road tile requires a red tape.
+Note the red strip is on the tile from which the car comes.

 The invariant is: if you stop before or ON the red strip, no collisions are possible.

-Fig 5: A ‘T’ intersection
+TODO: Fig 5: A ‘T’ intersection

+## Topological Constraints During Map Construction

+TODO: Liam

-# Layer 2 - Signage and Lights
+## Layer 2 - Signage and Lights

-**IMPORTANT: **All signage should sit on the raised borders of the roads or be placed beside the white street markings.
+**IMPORTANT:** All signage should sit on the raised borders of the roads or be placed beside the white street markings.
 Under no circumstances should the white (any other tape) be obscured.

-* Our signs were printed [from this file](https://drive.google.com/open?id=0B97DoIREKRoqU3RySjNWT0ZKZVU) with these specifications (Mixed B&W and Color, 1-sided, 80# White Cover) at MIT’s CopyTech.
+* Our signs were printed [from this file](https://drive.google.com/open?id=0B97DoIREKRoqU3RySjNWT0ZKZVU) with these specifications (Mixed B and W and Color, 1-sided, 80 White Cover) at MIT’s CopyTech.

 ## Traffic Signs